You’ve just poured your heart and soul into creating an epic blog post your audience will love.

-But I would recommend occasionally asking a key contact if they wouldn’t mind sharing a new post with their audience.
+But we would recommend occasionally asking a key contact if they wouldn’t mind sharing a new post with their audience.

-Just make sure that it’s relevant to their niche/industry and adds value to their audience.
+Remember to link the relevant to their niche/industry and add value to their audience.

 In fact, that’s the most important thing—adding value.

 Value works both ways.
 You should be trying to provide value to the influencer too.
-Before you hurry to email all the influencers in your address book, please read this post.
+Please read this post before emailing all the influencers in your address book.
 It will give you some helpful tips on how to do it.

 12. Respond to comments

-Although I usually get quite a few comments on Quick Sprout and NeilPatel.com, it didn’t just happen overnight.
+Although we usually get quite a few comments on Quick Sprout and NeilPatel.com, it didn’t just happen overnight.

 It took a lot of hard work, persistence, and, of course, responding to comments.

-Back in the day, my blog posts were pretty lame.
-But even then, I tried to respond to comments.
+Back in the day, our blog posts were pretty lame.
+But even then, we tried to respond to comments.